rrkreitler/TBR/README.md

 ### Features

 #### Configuration Options
 There are two settings available in the appsettings.json file.
-`RemoteDataUri` is used to configure the Url for the remote API being tested.
+`RemoteDataUri` is used to configure the URL for the remote API being tested.
 There is no UI option to set the URL from within the program.
 `PageSize` limits the number of records displayed in the browser as you browse through the list.
 The default value is 25.

 #### Importing